White House postures over Nunes memo

 "I'm not aware of any conversations or coordination with Congressman Nunes," Sanders said.

-During the House Intelligence Committee's business meeting on Monday to vote on releasing the Nunes memo, Democratic Rep. Mike Quigley pressed Nunes about whether he or his staff had coordinated with the White House on the memo, according to one source in the room.
+During the House Intelligence Committee's business meeting on Monday to vote on releasing the Nunes memo, Illinois Democratic Rep. Mike Quigley pressed Nunes about whether he or his staff had coordinated with the White House on the memo, Quigley told CNN on Wednesday.

-Nunes refused to answer Quigley's questions, saying he would not respond to questions from members, according to the source.
+Quigley said Nunes became "quite agitated" when pressed whether any of his staffers were involved in producing the memo, and refused to answer the question.

+"I fully believe that Chairman Nunes has not changed his tactics.
+He began this investigation as a subsidiary of the White House, as someone who was coordinating with them rather than being an independent investigator," Quigley said.
+"There's reasonable belief that he was involved all the time."

 Nunes has also repeatedly declined to talk about the work in preparing the document, claiming, "I don't talk about committee business" when asked about the memo.